 Dr Ainsleigh Cribb-Su'a

-Clinical Psychologist at the National Hauora Coalition (Ngāti Maniapoto)
+Director of Research and Evaluation at the National Hauora Coalition (Ngāti Maniapoto)

 Clinical Services Manager at Te Korowai Hauora o Hauraki (Ngāti Tamatera)